-Our operating subsidiary, Heritage-Crystal Clean, LLC, was spun out of Heritage Environmental Services, an affiliate of our largest stockholder, The Heritage Group ("Heritage"), in 1999.
+Our operating subsidiary, Heritage-Crystal Clean, LLC, was spun out of Heritage Environmental Services, an affiliate of our largest stockholder, The Heritage Group ("Heritage"), and Fred Fehsenfled in 1999.
 Since 1999, we have had many transactions with affiliates of Heritage.
-In fiscal 2017, we generated revenues of \$0.7 million from product sales and services to Heritage Environmental Services and made payments of \$1.8 million for waste transportation and disposal services, rent for facility use, and various advisory and administrative services performed by Heritage Environmental Services.
+In fiscal 2019, we generated revenues of \$0.7 million from product sales and services with Heritage Environmental Services and made payments of \$3.2 million for waste transportation and disposal services, and rent for facility use.

-In fiscal 2017, as a result of sales from our Environmental Services segment and our used oil re-refinery, we generated revenues of \$1.2 million to Calumet Specialty Products Partners, LP, an affiliate of Heritage.
+In fiscal 2019, as a result of sales from our Environmental Services segment and our used oil re-refinery, we generated revenues of \$1.6 million from Calumet Specialty Products Partners, LP, an affiliate of Heritage and Fred Fehsenfeld.

-In addition, in fiscal 2017, we generated revenues of \$2.1 million and made payments of \$1.2 million with other affiliates of Heritage.
+In addition, in fiscal 2019, we generated revenues of \$5.5 million and made payments of \$0.2 million with other affiliates of Heritage and Fred Fehsenfeld.
 We believe that the aggregate price we pay and price we charge Heritage for services and revenue is approximately what we would pay and receive for such services from third parties in arms-length transactions.